-Are you someone who gets uncomfortable at big parties and would rather have a tight knit group of friends?
-If so, you may be a low scorer in networking.
-Let’s take a look at the behavioral traits of someone with a low score in networking and what you can do to best encourage their growth.
+Do you tend to be independent and self-motivated?
+Are you often effective in meeting your goals without much emotional support from others?
+If so, you may be a low scorer in emotional support.
+Let’s take a look at the behavioral traits of someone with a low emotional support score and what managers can do to best encourage their growth.

 Opposite to last week’s behavioral scale deep dive, we all know someone who cringes at the thought of having to speak up in a meeting and prefers to quietly do their thing in the background.
 Here’s how to understand employees with a low dominance score, and manage them in a way that helps them succeed.